 What’s the real objective here?

-While in theory, audit proponents recognize their schemes will have no effect on a completely settled 2020 presidential outcome, millions of Trump voters have become convinced by viral misinformation that the audits will enable him to return to power as early as August.
+While, in theory, audit proponents recognize their schemes will have no effect on a completely settled 2020 presidential outcome, millions of Trump voters have become convinced by viral misinformation that the audits will enable him to return to power as early as August.
 They will presumably have an enhanced sense of grievance against the “rigged election” when that doesn’t happen.

 The ultimate objective of all this chicanery is to keep the “stolen election” lie alive long enough to make it a rationale for Trump’s next adventures, including a 2024 comeback bid if he decides that’s what he wants to do.
-The terrible damage he’s inflicted on the democratic institutions whose integrity he claims to cherish doesn’t seem to concern him.
+The terrible damage he has inflicted on the democratic institutions whose integrity he claims to cherish doesn’t seem to concern him.